raclettejs/raclette-docs/docs/examples/recipes/creatingDataInTheBackend.md

 ## Prerequisites

-- Raclette CLI installed
+- raclette CLI installed
-- Raclette Server running
+- raclette Server running
 - Node.js 24+
 - You have finished the setting up a todo plugin example and it's up and running